 Put like this, it is easy to see why gardens are traditionally apt locations for love and contemplation.
 In a garden the things you know – personal success and failure, for example – become toys of the mind; they can be reconfigured.

-And this fine structure, more or less immediately available, is the key to buoyancy, volume.
-And yet it is not distinct from the garden as known.
+This fine structure, more or less immediately available, is the key to buoyancy, volume.
+And yet it is not distinct from the garden-as-known.

 What is a garden experienced, after all, if not something known?
 The quality of knowing may vary, but the fact of it does not.
 I can hold a cup in my hand, drink tea from it; or I can look at one in a museum behind glass, or remember having done so.
 These are all facets of my knowledge of the world.